tbenst/Thunks.jl/README.md

 [Thunk](https://en.wikipedia.org/wiki/Thunk) for lazy computation.

 A thunk represents a computation that is not run until we `reify` it, meaning make "real".
-Once reified, the Thunk caches the value of the computation.
+Once reified, the thunk caches the value of the computation.

 ## Installation